 On the night of March 14, 2018, the popular video game streamer Ninja was playing Fortnite Battle Royale for his crowd of followers on Twitch.
 Megastar Drake joined Ninja’s squad followed by rapper Travis Scott and Pittsburgh Steelers wide receiver Juju Smith-Schuster.
 This impressive foursome was watched by over 628,000 people, setting an all-time, non-tournament Twitch viewership record.

 Encouraged by the Drake-fuelled success of Ninja’s stream, Epic Games had a celebrity pro-am Fortnite Battle Royale tournament in June 2018 at the E3—the Electronic Entertainment Expo.

 Each season, Fortnite gets many new features, including changes to the maps.
 In one of these changes, flaws began to emerge on the maps, then disappeared and never returned.

 A sculpture of a giant hamburger with a plate was one of these points.
 The sign vanished from the game and was found in the real world, in the California desert, USA.
 Quickly the point was visited by many players who went there to take selfies with.
 It became a “tourist spot”.

 In 2018, two students from Tippecanoe High School in Ohio, USA, proposed to their teacher their final chemistry test to be about Fortnite if they could get 6,700 retweets in a photo asking to alter the theme of the test.
 The Twitter post went viral and the professor honored his word by developing a test based on Fortnite.

-Do you have any interesting or fun facts about Fortnite that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Fortnite?
+Share them in the comments below!